OpenEvalProject/evals/manuscripts/elife-36851/v2/manuscript.md

 ![Figure 7.](https://cdn.elifesciences.org/articles/36851/elife-36851-fig7-v2.jpg)

-**Figure 7.:** Drosophila S2 cells.(a) Starting with the entire dataset (N = 2962), subvolumes with incomplete B-tubules were segregated into one class using classification (see materials and methods) and an average was generated from this subset (N = 226).
+**Figure 7.:** (a) Starting with the entire dataset (N = 2962), subvolumes with incomplete B-tubules were segregated into one class using classification (see materials and methods) and an average was generated from this subset (N = 226).
 This average showed strong density for the A-tubule, the pinhead, and parts of the B-tubule.
 The lack of protofilaments B03-B06 suggested that the B-tubule grows from both sides which then meet to complete B-tubule construction. (b) A centriole was refit to show the positions of the complete and incomplete doublets within the context of the whole centriole, and this suggested that incomplete doublets tend to cluster, both along the proximal-distal axis and around the radial axis of the centriole.
 Scale bars are 25 nm in (a), and 100 nm in (b).

 To test this, we examined the distribution of the partial DMTs in the context of a whole centriole.
 One could imagine scenarios in which the partial DMTs are distributed at the very end of each DMT rod, more akin to a centriole cap, or where full rods randomly transition into partial rods, representing a construction intermediate.
 To address this issue, we reconstructed a centriole (Figure 7b) by fitting back the partial DMT map (pink) to its contributing sub-volumes based on the classification, and then filling in the rest of the gaps with the complete DMT map (blue).
 The data suggest that entire rods tend to be composed of either complete or partial DMTs, not simply the ends of each DMT rod.